DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation

 \section{Mitigation Methods}

 The significant dialect performance drops of current multimodal generative models shown in \Cref{subsec:benchmark_experiments} highlight the need for effective mitigation strategies to improve dialect robustness.
 Here, the goal is to develop a method that enhances robustness across multiple dialects while preserving performance on standard SAE prompts.

-To this end, we first investigate intuitive baseline approaches, including (1) UNet Finetuning; (2) Prompt Revision, and then introduce our new mitigation strategy.
+To this end, we first investigate intuitive baseline approaches, including (1) Decoder Finetuning; (2) Prompt Revision, and then introduce our new mitigation strategy.